Pedro Sarabia

 Pedro Alcides Sarabia Achucarro (born 5 July 1975) is a Paraguayan football manager and former player who played as a defender.
 He is the current manager of Nacional Asunción.

+At club level, Sarabia played for Cerro Porteño and Club Libertad in his home country, as well as Banfield and River Plate in Argentina, and Jaguares de Chiapas in Mexico.

 Career

 Sarabia made his debut for the Paraguay national team in 1995, and has got 47 caps.
 He represented Paraguay at the World Cups in 1998 and 2002.

 Sarabia retired from active professional football on 7 July 2012 playing for Libertad against Rubio Ñú (1-0) in the last game of the Apertura 2012 tournament.
 He was substituted on the 26th minute of the second half.